CanPixel/ARCHiTEXT/README.md

 <img src="assets/social-preview.svg" alt="ARCHiTEXT Social Preview" width="1080">

+As LLM context windows grow, the way we feed them data needs to scale.

 `ARCHiTEXT` is a standalone Ruby TUI for stitching Obsidian notes into an LLM-friendly Markdown context bundle.
 It uses the official `obsidian` CLI as the source of truth for vault search and file reads, providing a visual terminal interface for selecting notes.

 ## 🚀 Quick Start